knewplay/book-programming-essential/toolset/tools.md

 #### Command-line editors

 The first code editors started to appear in the 1970s.
 Since the mouse only became mainstream with the Apple Macintosh in 1984, the first code editors were keyboard-based.
 One of the pioneers was vi, released in 1976.
-To this day, it is a standard tool on many Linux distros.
+To this day, it is a standard tool on many Linux machines.

 In the same year, Emacs emerged as another influential editor.
 Characterized by its extensibility and customizability, Emacs went beyond text editing.
 With some customization, it transformed into an environment where one could use a debugger, email, browse the web, play music, and more - all without leaving the editor.
 This gave it a unique edge and garnered a dedicated user base.